-Witness testified: When climbing Mount Otorten on February 1-2 of this year, a group of tourists from the Ural Polytechnic Institute died (my brother Aleksander Sergeevich Kolevatov, a 4th year student of the Faculty of Physics and Technology was in this group).
+Witness testified: When climbing Mount Otorten on February 1-2 of this year, a group of hikers from the Ural Polytechnic Institute died (my brother Aleksander Sergeevich Kolevatov, a 4th year student of the Faculty of Physics and Technology was in this group).
 I know the composition of the group well, I met with some participants of the campaign, I know how the group got ready (my brother had to provide the group with everything necessary for the trip).
 We talked a lot with him about the upcoming journey.
 Finally, I had to be a direct witness and even a little participant in the search for the missing group when it begun.

 I consider it absolutely necessary to note, among other things, the following shortcomings in the organization of the campaign: